RebuTemp/transformation-algorithms/README.md

 can be transformed by using Generalized_GTF.py as well. <br>

 #### 3. Generalized_FTG.py
-The implementation of the Fibonacci-to-Galois transformation algorithm proposed in Theorem 3. <br>
+The implementation of the Generalized_Fibonacci-to-Galois transformation algorithm proposed in Theorem 3. <br>

 For example, we transform a 4-bit Fibonacci NLFSR into all the possible